Fyeo-Labs/cosmic-nft-docs/FAQ.md

 Please go to our discord and create a ticket so someone can help you. https://discord.gg/YeVQTRn5P4
 <p><b>5.
 Where can I report a bug or a suggestion?</b><br>
 Thank you, space crew, we love help!
 Please create an issue in our community github: https://github.com/Fyeo-Labs/cosmic-nft-docs/issues
+<p><b>6.
+How Do I set up a Xahau Wallet?</b><br>
+Please follow this guide from Xaman: https://help.xumm.app/app/xahau/activating-a-xahau-account
+<p><b>6.
+How Do I teleport my XRP to XAH?</b><br>
+This video does a good job of explaining teleport: https://www.youtube.com/watch?v=wsGSGMuNTSw